+- Educational Technology

-- o Instruction
+- Instruction

-- Leadership
+- o Leadership

 - Special Education

-- Educational Technology
+- Special Education with MN Learning Disabilities Licensure

 • Master of Science in Educational Administration

 The Master of Science in Educational Administration is an online degree program that provides training to meet the Wisconsin Evangelical Lutheran Synod principal and early childhood director standards.
 It is designed for persons who have an undergraduate degree in education from an accredited college or university.
 Upon successful completion of the graduate program, students are awarded the Master of Science degree in Educational Administration (MS Ed Admin).
 More information about the Master of Science in Educational Administration is available on the MLC website.
 Students in this program choose to focus their studies in one of two areas of emphasis: